jamiedean/ntcp-modelling-functional-data-analysis/README.md

-# ntcp-modelling-functional-data-analysis
-NTCP modelling using functional data analysis methods

 # Normal tissue complication probability (NTCP) modelling using functional data analysis methods

-Functional data analysis models of severe acute mucositis and dysphagia resulting from head and neck radiotherapy.
+Code for radiotherapy NTCP modelling using functional data analysis methods.

 To perform the modelling use the ntcpModellingFunctionalDataAnalysis.R R script.